Hebrew Congregation of Woodmont

-The Hebrew Congregation of Woodmont is an Orthodox synagogue located at 15-17 Edgefield Avenue, Woodmont, Milford, Connecticut, in the United States.
+The Hebrew Congregation of Woodmont is an Orthodox synagogue located at 15 and 17 Edgefield Avenue, Woodmont, Milford, Connecticut, in the United States.
 The historic 1926 beach summer, resort synagogue was listed on the National Register of Historic Places in 1995.

 Historic building

 The small, wood-frame, clapboard synagogue was built in the Colonial Revival style typical of small New England towns for seasonal use by Jewish families who came to stay on the beach in the summer months.
 An adjacent social hall was built in 1946.

 In 2012, the historic building was badly damaged by a fire, caused by an electrical wiring problem.
 A reconstruction was quickly planned to restore both the 1926 sanctuary and the adjacent 1946 social hall, which suffered minor damage.
 The social hall was restored in time for the High Holy Days in 2013.

 The building was one of fifteen Connecticut synagogues added to the National Register of Historic Places in 1995 and 1996 in response to an unprecedented multiple submission, nominating nineteen synagogues.